ONSdigital/survey-assist-ui/scripts/README.md

 ## Combining Scripts

-The ui_log_analysis.py script is the core script for extracting data from the logs for Survey Assist, but combining the output is produces with the following scripts provides further insight into how users have interacted.
+The ui_log_analysis.py script is the core script for extracting data from the logs for Survey Assist, but combining the output it produces with the following scripts provides further insight into how users have interacted.

 ### Run the analyse log script